Azure-GOT/Downloading-Files/Reduce cost with Azure VMs/Cases that need to be considered for reducing the azure resource cost.md

   that the virtual machine is not in that much of use and we can resize the VM to lower size.

 - **Storage**
+  - Use Standard Storage to store Managed Disks snapshots.
+You can also

 - **Disk**
   - Make sure to select the right disk for the machine, default is Premium SSD – the most expensive option.
 For non-production environments and for production servers that